mayonezu216/Awesome-PU-learning/README.md

   - Guangxin Su, Weitong Chen, Miao Xu.
 IJCAI 2021.
   -  <details><summary>Digest</summary> In this paper, we explore this problem and propose a general learning objective for PU learning targeting specially at imbalanced data.
 By this general learning objective, state-of- the-art PU methods based on optimizing a consis- tent risk estimator can be adapted to conquer the imbalance.
 We theoretically show that in expecta- tion, optimizing our learning objective is equivalent to learning a classifier on the oversampled balanced data with both P and N data available, and further provide an estimation error bound.

+- ARTA: Collection and Classification of Ambiguous Requests and Thoughtful Actions.
+  - Shohei Tanaka, Koichiro Yoshino, Katsuhito Sudoh, Satoshi Nakamura.
+ACL 2021.
+  - Keywords:  dialogue systems, dialogue agent, PU learning.
+  - <details><summary>Digest</summary> We collected a corpus and developed a model that classifies ambiguous user requests into corresponding system actions.
+In order to collect a high-quality corpus, we asked workers to input antecedent user requests whose pre-defined actions could be regarded as thoughtful.
+Although multiple actions could be identified as thoughtful for a single user request, annotating all combinations of user requests and system actions is impractical.
+For this reason, we fully annotated only the test data and left the annotation of the training data incomplete.
+In order to train the classification model on such training data, we applied the positive/unlabeled (PU) learning method, which assumes that only a part of the data is labeled with positive examples.

 - Object detection as a positive-unlabeled problem [[paper]](https://arxiv.org/pdf/2002.04672.pdf)
   - Y Yang, KJ Liang, L Carin.
 BMVC 2020.
   - Keywords: Label quality, object detection, pattern recognition.